kmalakoff/walk-filtered/README.md

 **Options**:

-- number: depth - choose maximum depth of the tree to traverse. (default: infinity)
+- number: depth - choose maximum depth of the tree to traverse. (default: Infinity)
+- function: filter - filter function to continue processing the tree.
+Return false to skip processing (default: process all)
+- bool: callbacks - use a filter function with a callback format like `function(entry, callback)`. (default: false)
+- bool: alwaysStat - stat each file individually rather than fetching dirents when reading directories. (default: false)
-- bool: alwaysStat - always call stats before filter. (default: false)
+- bool: lstat - use lstat to get the link's stats instead of using stat on the file itself. (default: false)
-- number: concurrency - choose maximum number of concurrently processed files or folders. (default: set from performance testing)
 - function: error - custom error callback for expected filesystem errors ('ENOENT', 'EPERM', 'EACCES', 'ELOOP').
 Return false to stop processing. (default: silent filsystem errors)
-- object: fs - choose an fs implementation; for example, you can use use graceful-fs and concurrency 1. (default: fs)
-- bool: async - use an async filter function of the form function(path, stats, callback) with callback being of the form function(err, keep) where keep undefined means continue. `If you use promises, this is unnecessary`. (default: false)